African American families

 cultural zones

-In the Americas, African descended people perform the same or modified traditions without knowing how we came to know these rites.
-The footprints of enslavement were created to disassociate ancient practices amongst the kidnapped to discourage a longing for home.
+In the Americas, African-descended people perform the same or modified traditions without knowing how we came to know these rites.
+Theories of enslavement were created to disassociate ancient practices amongst the kidnapped to discourage a longing for home.
 In Africa.
 Where we came from.
-Each African kingdom had its own customs, language and history, so knowing what those unique characteristics are, gives clues to where we came from.
+Each African kingdom had its customs, language, and history, so knowing those unique characteristics gives clues to where we came from.

 Expand your